tomislavmedak/tomislavmedak.github.io/en/index.md

 ['Learning from #Syllabus'](https://issuu.com/instituteofnetworkcultures/docs/statemachines_v14_zondermarks/115), Co-authored with Valeria Graziano and Marcell Mars, in *State Machines: Reflections and Actions at the Edge of Digital Citizenship, Finance, and Art*, edited by Yiannis Colakides, Mark Garrett, and Inte Gloerich, Institute for Network Cultures, 2019, pp. 115-128.

-## Recent public writing, interviews and blog posts:
+## Recent public writing, interviews and blog posts

 ['Care in a techno-capitalist world'](https://dingdingding.org/issue-3/care-in-a-techno-capitalist-world/), co-authored with Valeria Graziano and Marcell Mars, *Ding: A magazine about the Internet and things* 3, December 15, 2020.